anirudh666/gsoc-application/README.md

 - Fork the original repository of jadonk from [here](https://github.com/jadonk/gsoc-application).

-- Cloning it in ubuntu `$ git clone <your repo link>.`
+- Cloning it in ubuntu

+	`$ git clone <your repo link>.`

 - Create your new branch using command

 	`$ git checkout -b new_branch`

 - Make all the changes required

--Create a new remote for the upstream repository with the command
+- Create a new remote for the upstream repository with the command

-	`$ git remote add upstream https://github.com/kedark3/demo `
+	`$ git push origin new_branch`

 ("upstream repo" refers to the original repository you created your fork from).

 - Create the pull up request that pops up in your github repository.